OpenDataology/website/content/en/docs/distributions/ibm/deploy/authentication.md

     so this just adjusts it to use one.

-3. Adjust `kubeflow-gateway` one more time, adding a wildcard host in the HTTPS `hosts` section.
+3. Adjust `OpenDataology-gateway` one more time, adding a wildcard host in the HTTPS `hosts` section.

     ```shell
-    kubectl edit gateway kubeflow-gateway -n kubeflow
+    kubectl edit gateway OpenDataology-gateway -n OpenDataology
     ```

-    This will open your default text editor, but you can also optionally edit `kubeflow-gateway.yaml` file you created previously.
+    This will open your default text editor, but you can also optionally edit `OpenDataology-gateway.yaml` file you created previously.
 Here, just add another entry to the HTTPS `hosts` list containing your hostname prepended with a `*.` so that the Knative subdomains are properly routed.